semk/gofiximports/README.md

 You can also pass the list of files to `stdin` using pipe.

 ```
-$ ls test/test.go | gofiximports -stdin -from "fmt" -to "log"
+$ find ./test -name "*.go" | gofiximports -stdin -from "fmt" -to "log"
 ```